Tenda-M/recipe-haven/README.md

 - Cloudinary for image storage.

 ## Testing
-Manual testing was conducted for all key features, including recipe submission, profile management, and commenting functionality.
+Manual testing was conducted for all key features, including recipe submission,  edit shared recipes, and commenting functionality.
 Testing ensures that all components work smoothly on various devices and browsers.

 ## Issues and Bugs
 - Resolved issues with recipe form submission.